theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/deliver-individual-value.md

 category: encouraging-contributions
 title: Deliver Individual Value
 nav_order: 1
-description: |-
-    Provide ways for the project to deliver immediate value for individual contributors if they add or improve data.
-problem: >-
+description: >-
     Contributors may struggle to see the value in participating in the project.
 context: >-
     Contributors may not see short-term value to themselves or their organisation in contributing.
 Creating a useful aggregate dataset may take time and the value of it may benefit others more than the individual contributors.
+solution: |-
+    Provide ways for the project to deliver immediate value for individual contributors if they add or improve data.
 examples:

 ---